Is Vicks safe during pregnancy? Here’s what to know, plus other tips and products to help you manage your health while pregnant!

 - Vicks DayQuil or NyQuil Syrups

-- Vicks Sinex nasal spray range.
-The active ingredient in this spray is oxymetazoline.
-While no adequate studies have been done on pregnant woment, it may be safe for short-term use if needed.
+- Vicks Sinex Severe nasal spray – The active ingredient in this spray is oxymetazoline.
+While no adequate studies have been done on pregnant women, it may be safe for short-term use if needed.

 Not safe for pregnancy:

-- Vicks Sinex decongestant capsules.
-These capsules contain phenylephrine, which is not safe for a pregnant mother.
+- Vicks Sinex Severe decongestant capsules – These capsules contain phenylephrine, which is not safe for a pregnant mother.

 It is always recommended that you speak with your health care provider before using any medication you aren’t sure about.